 INRICH

-The 15th INRICH Workshop will be held in Montréal.
-The theme will be “Reducing child poverty to improve health and development: what works?”
+The 15th INRICH Workshop is being held in Montréal.
+The theme is “Reducing child poverty to improve health and development: what works?”
 All the information can be found here.
+PowerPoint presentations are being updated as they are received.

 14th Workshop presentations online